Back to projects

 The client needed editorial autonomy without introducing the complexity or cost of a traditional backend.

-Trade-off: Git-based workflow is less intuitive than traditional CMS dashboards, but avoids hosting costs and vendor lock-in
+Trade-off: Git-based publishing is less familiar than a traditional CMS, but avoids hosting costs and vendor lock-in.

 Why Netlify Identity?

-Netlify Identity provided a simple authentication layer for the admin flow and integrated cleanly with the Git-based publishing pipeline
+Netlify Identity provided a simple authentication layer for the admin flow and integrated with the Git-based publishing pipeline.

 Implementation